index

 pro_hackerM@kE_L0Ve_St0P_H@cKpro_hacker@timehackers

-Next we noticed the following url in the admin page, /admin.php?p=logout.php and got local file read.
+Next we noticed the following URL in the admin page, /admin.php?p=logout.php, and got local file read access.

 1